Overview of Nevada Taxes

 Whether you’re a teacher, a real estate mogul or a professional card shark, if you live in Nevada you won’t need to pay any state taxes on your earnings.
 That’s because Nevada has no state income tax of any kind.
 Wages, capital gains, inheritances and, yes, winnings, are all devoid of state income taxes.
 Of course, you must still pay federal income taxes.

 Nevada Sales Tax

-Nevada’s statewide sales tax rate of 6.85% is eighth highest in the U.S. However, local sales tax rates are limited to 1.65%, which means the maximum sales tax rate in the state is 8.5%.
+Nevada’s statewide sales tax rate of 6.85% is seventh-highest in the U.S. Local sales tax rates can raise the sales tax up to 8.375%.
 The table below shows the county and city rates for every county and the largest cities in the state.

 |County||State Rate||County Rate||Total Sales Tax|

 Most goods and merchandise in Nevada are subject to sales tax, however there are some exceptions.
 Food is exempt from sales tax, unless it is prepared for immediate consumption (in a restaurant, for example).
 Newspapers, prescription drugs, prosthetic devices and other types of durable medical equipment are also exempt from sales tax.

 The median amount of property taxes paid in Nevada is roughly $1,695, well below the national average.
 Property taxes vary depending on a home’s assessed value and the local tax rates.
 On average, effective rates in Nevada are 0.53%.
 That means the average homeowner pays annual property taxes equal to 0.53% of their home’s market value.
 Of course, your own effective property tax rate will vary by county, as average county rates In Nevada range from 0.44% to 1.04%.